 What is the difference between Bow Brand Gut, Bow Brand Concedo, and Burgundy?
 You may view the differences between these strings on our string information page.
 Bow Brand are premium quality strings, known for producing a bright tone.
 Bow Brand Concedo strings are brighter in color, which makes them an ideal choice for harpists who perform on stage or in dark settings, like orchestra pits.
 Burgundy gut strings are factory seconds, produced by Bow Brand.
 Usually the difference in quality between Bow and Burgundy is a matter of discoloration or other visual imperfections.
 Because of the somewhat lesser quality, Burgundy strings are a more economical choice.
-If you are unsure of which type of gut string to buy, please feel free to contact our staff at 1-812-333-5255 between 9am and 5pm, Monday through Thursday and between 9am and 3:00pm on Friday.
+If you are unsure of which type of gut string to buy, please feel free to contact our staff at 1-812-333-5255 during store hours.

 What are the advantages of buying a pedal or lever harp from Vanderbilt Music Company?
 When you buy a pedal or lever harp from Vanderbilt Music, we want you to receive the best possible harp.
 The pedal harps we sell are all personally selected for you, either at the Lyon & Healy factory or at our Salvi distributor's showroom.
 The harps we sell are thoroughly checked for their quality of sound and mechanical excellence.
 If your harp has the Vanderbilt seal of approval, then you know that you have one of the highest quality harps available.
 We want your harp purchase experience to be enjoyable.
 Also, we offer bounty trade-ins for Lyon & Healy and Salvi Lever harps that are less than 5 years old.
 If you rent a pedal harp from us, you will also receive credit towards the purchase of a new harp!
 Along with your pedal harp, you will receive: a cover, tuning key, and warranty, one free warranty regulation between 12 and 18 months after you purchase your harp, and Carl Swanson's Guide for Harpists.
 Along with your lever harp, you will receive: a cover, tuning key, and warranty.
 Also, you will receive Samuel Milligan's Fun From the First (vol. 1) and David Kolacny's Troubleshooting your Lever Harp.
 Above all, you will receive the personalized and experienced service of our Vanderbilt Music staff.
 We look forward to hearing from you!